12 New Saline County COVID-19 Cases

 There are 12 new positive COVID-19 cases in Saline County.

-According to the Saline County Health Department, there have now been 389 cases, with 99 of them currently active.
-There are 285 people who have recovered, and 5 people have died.
+According to the Saline County Health Department, the total for the county is now 416, with 67 cases currently active.
+There are 342 people who have recovered, and 7 people who have died.

-Salina Regional Health Center reports that they have 4 hospitalized COVID-19 patients.
+Salina Regional Health Center reports that they have 1 hospitalized COVID-19 patient.

 Here is what you can do to help us to stop the spread: